apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/document/node-bundling.md

           + app:Asset
             - pattern = ["jcr:content/metadata", "jcr:content/renditions", "jcr:content"]

-Once this is done any node of type `nt:file` created _after_ this would be stored in bundled format.
+Once this is done any node of type `nt:file` created _after_ this will be stored in bundled format.
+Nodes created _before_ the configuration was added are not affected and their underlying documents are not rewritten.

 * _Bundling Roots_ - Nodes having type for which bundling patterns are defined
 * _Bundling Pattern_ - Pattern defined under bundling config path which governs which all relative nodes are bundled